andersource/andersource.github.io/_posts/2020-04-15-random-vs-balanced-splits.markdown

 title:  "The case for better-than-random splits"
 date:   2020-04-15 22:00:00 +0300
 categories:
-description: "Random splits are common, but maybe not balanced enough for some use cases.
-This post explores the problem and a possible solution, introducing a python library I wrote for balanced splitting."
+description: "Exploring issues with random splits and possible solutions"
+themecolor: "#efe5ff"
+image: "/assets/thumbnails/balanced_splits.png"
 ---

 #### tl;dr: Random splits are common, but maybe not balanced enough for some use cases.
 I made a [python library for balanced splitting](https://pypi.org/project/balanced-splits/).